Beginning

 What is the range of subjects to be covered?

-Are there boundaries (topics relevant to your school and what it does, for example) or is ‘the sky is the limit’ – anything from how the universe began, through to music, mobile phones and social media, to potentially contentious topics such as politics, body image, sex and religion?
+Decide the topics relevant to your school and what it does – or is ‘the sky is the limit’?
+Shine projects routinely aim high, covering subjects such as how the universe began, science, technology, music, mobile phones and social media, as well as potentially contentious topics such as politics, body image, gender, sex and religion.

 -